 - 1. Previous to setting up the dosimeters, they are grouped according to the total exposure they will receive. - 2.
-The dosimeter type, models and serial numbers are written in a logbook dedicated to recording irradiation of passive dosimeters.
-The exposure rate is recorded, and the preset times are determined and written in the logbook (Log Book 966). - 3.
+The dosimeter type, models and serial numbers are written in a worksheet created with Microsoft Excel and saved later in a calibration folder prepared exclusively for filing purposes.
+The folder is identified with the corresponding DG number. - 3.
 In determining the preset time, the timer offset must be taken into account by subtracting its value from the ideal preset time. - 4.
 The timer offset can be measured by setting the timer for a given time, for example 60.00 seconds.
-The source is opened and when it stops the actual time is recorded.
+The source shutter is opened and when it closes the actual time is recorded.
 The timer offset is the difference between the actual time and the preset time.
 This is typically a fraction of a second for all of the sources. - 5.
-Once the preset times for all the dosimeters are determined and recorded in the logbook, the dosimeters can be placed on the phantom inside the room after the steps outlined in the section entitled "Source Setup" have been followed.
+Once the preset times for all the dosimeters are determined and recorded, the dosimeters can be placed on the phantom inside the room after the steps outlined in the section entitled "Source Setup" have been followed.